 Interestingly, the most (and only) ambitious proposal for CUNY among mayoral candidates comes from Comptroller Scott Stringer, the city’s chief financial officer.
 He has pivoted towards funding CUNY as a means to address the current economic crisis.
 As mayor, he commits to working with the state to make community colleges at CUNY tuition-free.
 In one aspect, the plan mirrors the exclusive nature of those before it in that it leaves behind over 149,000 students from senior colleges.
 However, Stringer’s plan diverges from past proposals in that it calls for increased investment in CUNY faculty and provides a pathway for all students to access higher education.
 While Stringer expresses an adamant hope that students enter the workforce as a result of their education, there is no contractual obligation that they do so.
 His plan, if passed, would empower students to decide their course selection, their residency and their timeline.

-For democratic socialist candidates running for City Council, the need for a free CUNY extends beyond the current job crisis; it’s a part of a long-term struggle to eliminate student debt and ensure the state provides higher education as a right.
+For progressive candidates running for City Council, the need for a free CUNY extends beyond the current job crisis; it’s a part of a long-term struggle to eliminate student debt and ensure the state provides higher education as a right.
 Jaslin Kaur, a notable Hunter College alum running to represent District 23 in Queens, advocates for free tuition at all CUNY colleges and 2-year colleges in New York City.
 Elisa Crespo, a John Jay College alum running to represent District 15 in the Bronx, offers a New Deal for CUNY, including the restoration of free tuition, expansion of food voucher programs and more investment in mental health counseling.
 And Shahana Hanif, a Brooklyn College alum running to represent District 39 in Brooklyn, advocates for free tuition as well as guaranteed housing for students experiencing homelessness and more resources to protect immigrant and undocumented students from ICE.

 New Yorkers need all elected officials and candidates to view it as their responsibility to invest in CUNY.
 Higher education sets the foundation for students to pursue careers in medicine, law and teaching.
 Most elected officials themselves reap the benefits of earning a bachelor’s degree, including Cuomo, the champion of austerity.
 Ownership of a degree is becoming increasingly tied to one’s ability to make a salary on par with the cost of living, especially in New York City, where average rent costs hover over 3,000 dollars.